benisrael29/face-rec/README.md

 - Individual face greeting counter that tracks each detected face separately
 - Daily total greeting counter with persistent storage
 - Logging of all face detections to file
-- Cooldown system to prevent repeated greetings
+- One-minute cooldown system to prevent too frequent greetings
 - Simple visualization with bounding boxes

 ## Requirements